hardaker/gold-miner/docs/tande.rst

 Optional attributes
 -------------------

-The YAML configuration tokens can include directives that affect the processing of the ``gold-miner-tande`` “run”.
-Be sure to read the “Inheritance and Overrides” section below as well for applying these at different levels of the configuration hierarchy.
+The YAML configuration tokens can include additional directives that affect the processing of the ``gold-miner-tande`` run.
+Be sure to read the 'Inheritance and Overrides'_ section below, which discusses how to apply these at different levels of the configuration hierarchy.

 packet_count N
 ~~~~~~~~~~~~~~

-This will limit the number of packets to read in a *train* and/or *test*
+This will limit the number of packets to read in a **train* and/or *test*
 file

 .. code:: yaml